canada-ca/Azure_LZBCA-AIZDB/README.md

 The Azure Landing Zone Base Cloud Architecture **(LZBCA)** is an initiative that is led by Cloud Product Management & Services - Research & Development team.

-The Azure LZBCA is a fully functional Virtual Data Centre (VDC) with what is believed to have all the necessary components required to meet the Cloud PBMM Security profile through Infrastructure as Code (IaC).
-It aligns with Cloud Usage Profile 3 with a future design for Cloud Usage Profiles 5 & 6.
+The Azure LZBCA is a fully functional Virtual Data Centre (VDC) with the necessary configuration to meet the 30-Day Guardrails (technical only) and many of the 90-Day guardrails through Infrastructure as Code (IaC).
+It aligns with Cloud Usage Profile 3, with a future design for Cloud Usage Profiles 5 & 6.
 We will be starting our Security Assessment (SA) on the environment in June 2020.

 * For Network details See [Network Architecture](Network/README.md)
 * For Routing details See [Routing and Flow Control Overview](Network/Routing_Overview.md)